ggiordano9/Financial-Analysis/README.md

-## project_1
+## Financial Analysis and Simulation

-## INTRODUCTION
+## GOAL
-The purpose of this project is to analyze time tested financial algorithms in order to predict the best cryptocurrencies to add In the portfolio.
+The purpose of this project is to analyze time tested financial algorithms in order to predict the best cryptocurrencies to add in the portfolio.
 The project analyses top 30 + coins from Coin Market Cap to run a 2.5-year historical analysis.
 Please see "Project One Columbia University.pptx.pdf" file for detailed outline.

 ## REQUIREMENTS
 - Operating system : Windows 10 OS or Mac OS